 The entrance to the Little Kotel is free of charge.

-6- Explore the Quiet Alleyways of the Armenian and Jewish Quarters:
+6- Explore the quiet alleys of the Armenian and Jewish Quarters:

 There are parts of the Old City which are very crowded, but there are also some areas which are usually quite empty of tourists.
 If you’re searching for some quiet, you can make your way to the Armenian Quarter, which has some wide streets and almost no tourists walking through them.
 Once in a while there are also some beautiful archways, so keep your eyes open.